jnozzi/cocoadev.com/SiteContent/General/JavaVersusObjectiveC.markdown

 p.s.
 I'm an anti-java person
 Aptiva/Fj�lnir �sgeirsson - http://fjolnir.zapto.org

-''Yeah, well, in that case I think that "Sweet" is probably out too.''
+*Yeah, well, in that case I think that "Sweet" is probably out too.*

 Comment: "Direct access to member variables"
 I'm not sure this is a plus in any language.
 Besides, the access semantics are the same in obj-c vs java. @Public, @Protected, @Private are the same as public private and protected.
 Maybe the differing defaults confuse you.
 None the less, you should not access another instances instance variables directly.
 Jon H.